annnvv/austin_micromobility/README.md

 2. Cleaned and exploring data using tidyverse functions
 3. Visualized data using the ggplot2 package
 4. Created r markdown reports using rmarkdown package
-5. Created an animal gif using maggick package
+5. Created an animated gif using maggick package

 <b>Lessons Learned</b>:
 1. The Austin micromobility data is quite messy (surprisingly so).
 A few examples of messiness: